xawei/EKSaC/init-cluster/README.md

 - **Production EKS**: Use `values.yaml` (sets `deploymentMode: "eks"`)

 The Helm chart automatically creates the appropriate ProviderConfigs based on the deployment mode.

+## TODO
+Accelerate imagePull by using contain image cache.